Star ✨ on GitHub

 }

-// Step 3: Create a player or get an existing one
+// Step 3: Create a player for the guild.

-voiceChannelId: channel.id, // The ID of the voice channel to join
+voiceChannelId: channel.id, // The ID of the voice channel to connect to.

-textChannelId: message.channel.id, // The ID of the text channel for messages
+textChannelId: message.channel.id, // The ID of the channel where commands are sent.

-autoPlay: true, // Automatically play the next song
+autoPlay: true, // Enables autoplay of the next song.

 });

-// This establishes the connection to the voice channel
+// This establishes the connection so the bot can play audio.

 player.connect();